9 Practical Tips for Being a Responsible Traveler on the Attractive Romania Routes

 6. Don’t take “natural souvenirs” with you

-Edelweiss flowers, river stones, or sea snails are all part of an ecosystem.
+Edelweiss flowers, river stones, or seashells are all part of an ecosystem.
 If every tourist takes “just one,” by the end of the season the landscape won’t be the same.
 Leave places as you found them—for others and out of respect for nature.

 7. Don’t treat sacred places as tourist attractions